CS2040S - Data Structures and Algorithms (Java)

 List of TAs (ordered using Lab Group Number):

-2. Special part-time TA for grading midterm+final only: Ivan Chew Teck Meng (likely confirmed, but not taking lab group)
+1. Special part-time TA only for grading midterm+final: Ivan Chew Teck Meng (not taking any lab group) - TBC

-• Category 1: Prof Halim's past TA(s), taken again pending official confirmation at TMTF system:
+• Category 1: Prof Halim returning TAs, will be auto-re-taken pending official confirmation at TMTF system:

 • Category 2: Has other NUS teaching experience(s), chance correlates with teaching feedback of those past experiences (sorted by decreasing peak-performance) and perceived 'spare mental capacities left to do far-higher-than-average TA job again', all taken: